Bio

 Eli has worked with libraries and archives across Turtle Island, getting their professional start at the library of the American Musical and Dramatic Academy.
 Throughout their career, they have worked in a variety of multimedia collections, both circulating and reference, with a focus on LGBTQ+ and performing arts archives & libraries.
 They are noted for their friendly, open, and responsive approach to reference services, and are passionate about community work and public engagement through libraries.

-Eli’s bookselling career has focused on work with independent bookstores with a social justice focus, selling new, used, and rare literature across genres.
+Eli’s bookselling career has focused on work with independent bookstores with a social justice focus, selling new, used, and rare literature across all genres.
 From working as Media Manager at Vancouver’s Massy Books, to Assistant Manager in charge of Bookstore Curation and Community Partnerships at Glad Day Bookshop, to Bookseller at Another Story Bookshop, Eli has developed a deep knowledge of a wide range of literatures and contemporary publishers.
-Following their passion for rare books, they are in the beginning stages of starting an online LGBTQ+ rare & unique book business – stay tuned for updates!
+Following their passion for rare books, they have recently launched The Pansy Pages, an online bookstore selling rare, vintage, and unique LGBTQ+ literature.
+Check them out at thepansypages.com or @thepansypages on Instagram.